scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/units.rst

 On Demand pricing consumes Write Request Units and Provisioned pricing consumes Write Capacity Units (WCUs) for writes.
 Both terms refer to the same thing: a unit of write throughput for writes of up to 1 KB.

 One write unit represents one write for an item up to 1 KB in size.
-The prices for write requests depend on your table class.
+The prices for write requests and capacity units depend on your table class and pricing model.

 Writes are more expensive than reads because they require more resources to ensure that the data is written to the database.
 If you can batch your writes, you can save on costs by writing multiple items in a single request.

 Replicated Writes Explained
 ===========================

-When using DynamoDB global tables, your data is written automatically to multiple AWS Regions of your choice.
-Each write occurs in the local Region as well as the replicated Regions.
-This is known as a replicated write capacity unit (rWCU).
-The cost of rWCUs is the same as the cost of WCUs, but you will be charged for each Region that you replicate your data to.
+When using DynamoDB Global Tables, your data is written automatically to multiple AWS regions of your choice.
+Each write occurs in the local region as well as the replicated regions.
+This is known as a replicated Write Capacity Unit (rWCU).
+The cost of rWCUs is the same as the cost of WCUs, but you will be charged for each region that you replicate your data to.

 .. warning::

-    This can significantly increase your costs, especially if you are replicating large amounts of data or if you are using multiple regions for your application.
+    This can significantly increase your costs, especially if you are replicating large amounts of data as part of Global Tables.
 Be sure to factor in these costs when estimating your overall DynamoDB costs.
+You can simulate these costs using our :doc:`DynamoDB Cost Calculator <calculator>`.

 Storage Explained
 =================